The cryptocurrency craze continues.

 #6: Cryptocurrencies Do Not Have Gold’s History as a Store of Value.

-Cryptocurrencies have been around for less than a decade, whereas gold has been used as a store of value for thousands of years.
+Cryptocurrencies have been around for less than a decade, whereas gold has been a store of value for thousands of years.
 Because of this long history, we know for a fact that stocks and bonds have low or negative correlations with gold, particularly during periods of economic recession.
 This makes gold a powerful hedge.

 What little data we have on cryptocurrencies does not show the same.
 Consider this year alone: while the US stock market continues to run record highs, the same goes for Bitcoin.